itschennai/itschennai.github.io/README.txt

 For ITS Chennai.

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)
+Feedback, bug reports, and comments are welcome and strongly encouraged :)

 Credits: